evronm/Attestor/DAO.md

 - **Attestation Structure Instance** - An attestation structure with values for its fields
 - **Reward Formula** - This is a formula used to issue reward tokens based on attestations made.
 This transform function should be run on a regular basis.
 The reward period, and all reward formulas should be subject to change via voting events.

+For those of you in the audience counting, yes, there are two different token types referenced above, plus structured attestations, which aren't really tokens but if you squint hard enough they kind of look like semi-fungible tokenoids.

+I love coding and hate writing, so rather than crank out a(nother motherfucking) whitepaper (no offense to whitepaper writers; I respect your people), I hope the following sequence descriptions will suffice to illustrate, at least at a very high level, the major functions of a Market DAO.

 # Event Sequences in the DAO

 ## DAO Creation